jhrudden/Shaky_N_GANs/README.md

 Where $|V|$ is the size of the vocabulary of training corpus.
 By looking at this equation you can see that unseen NGRAMs are given a fairly high probability.

-For this reason (and cause Felix said I couldn't use Laplace smoothing) I used a different method to smooth my NGRAM probabilities _Linear Interpolation_.
+For this reason I used a different method to smooth my NGRAM probabilities _Linear Interpolation_.
+More complex smoothing techniques exist (See: (Kneser-Ney Smoothing)[https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing]), however, linear interpolation is fairly simple and effective.

 Linear interpolation works by calculating a probability of a given NGRAM by calculating a weighted sum of probabilities of its sub grams.
 This follows the formula (for trigram):